History of Andhra Pradesh

 Under Krishnadevaraya of the Vijayanagara Empire (1336 CE–1646 CE) the Telugus became independent, then the Qutb Shahi dynasty ruled the Bahmani Sultanate there from the early 16th to the end of the 17th centuries, and was tolerant of Telugu culture.

 The French, under the Marquis de Bussy-Castelnau, and the English, under Robert Clive, altered the regional polity.
 In 1765 CE, Clive and the chief and council at Visakhapatnam obtained the Northern Circars from Mughal emperor Shah Alam.
 The British later defeated Maharaja Vijaya Rama Gajapati Raju of Vizianagaram, in 1792 CE.

 Andhra State was created in the year 1953 CE.
-Potti Sriramulu had campaigned for a state independent of the Madras Presidency, and Tanguturi Prakasam Pantulu social-reform movements led to the founding of Andhra State, with a capital at Kurnool and freedom-fighter Pantulu as its first chief minister.
-A democracy with two stable political parties and a modern economy emerged under the N. T. Rama Rao.
+Potti Sriramulu had campaigned for a state independent of the Madras Presidency, and Tanguturi Prakasam Pantulu's social-reform movements led to the founding of Andhra State, with a capital at Kurnool and freedom-fighter Pantulu as its first chief minister.

 India became independent in 1947.
-The Nizam of Hyderabad, Mir Osman Ali Khanto, wanted to remain independent, but in 1948 the Indian Army annexed Hyderabad to the Dominion of India, where it became Hyderabad State.
+The Nizam of Hyderabad, Mir Osman Ali Khan, wanted to remain independent, but in 1948 the Indian Army annexed Hyderabad to the Dominion of India, where it became Hyderabad State.
 Andhra Pradesh, the first Indian state formed primarily on the basis of language post independence, split off from the Madras Presidency in 1953.
 Andhra State merged with the Telugu-speaking portion of Hyderabad State in 1956 to create the state of Andhra Pradesh.
+Neelam Sanjiva Reddy became the first Chief Minister of Andhra Pradesh.

 The Lok Sabha formed Telangana from ten districts of Andhra Pradesh on 18 February 2014.

 Pre-Satavahana period

 Chalcolithic age

 The Chalcolithic period is dated using pottery and is believed to be around 1750 BC or earlier.
 The pottery used for dating the time period was discovered from sites near the Krishna and Tungabhadra rivers such as Patapadu.
 A painted spouted vessel found there resembles chalcolithic-age vessels from Navdatoli and as far as Bronze Age Crete.

 Sculpture depicting the stupa, now at the Government Museum, Chennai.

 Amaravati Marbles, a series of marble sculptures and inscriptions excavated from the site.

-The Amaravati Mahachaitya, also known as the Great Stupa of Amaravati was built around the third century BCE.
+The Amaravati Mahachaitya, also known as the Great Stupa of Amaravati, was built around the third century BCE.

 The surviving foundation of the stupa.